fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2026/syllabus.md

 #### Course survey and evaluation

-If 75% or more of the class completes the mid-semester course survey, the whole class gets 1 bonus point.
-Same goes for the course evaluation.
+If 75% or more of the class completes the course evaluation, the whole class gets 1 bonus point.

 ### Late assignment policies
 To run a course of this size we cannot accommodate individual requests for